 Medications

 There are no medications that are currently approved to treat BPD.
-However, patients who struggle with depression, anxiety, or mood swings may benefit from medications that can treat their symptoms, such as an antidepressant or mood stabilizer.
-Alternative medications like buprenorphine, naltrexone, and methadone may be used to treat certain types of addictions, but medications are not the primary treatment approach for either borderline personality disorder or addiction.
+However, patients who struggle with depression, anxiety, or mood swings may benefit from medications that can treat their symptoms, such as antidepressants or mood stabilizers.
+Alternative medications like buprenorphine, naltrexone, and methadone may be used to treat certain types of addictions, but medication assisted treatment is not the primary treatment approach for either borderline personality disorder or addiction.

 Get The Care You Need and Deserve